 Going to court and following up non-paying customers can be a solution.
 It is critical you know that solicitors can be expensive, not to mention time consuming.
-There are also the expensive court costs to add to that with no guarantee of a successful outcome.
+Court fees have also increased over the years adding to the cost.
+The expensive legal route does not guarantee a successful outcome.
 It’s simply not seen as an option for many.
 If a CCJ is obtained, you may also need to pay for CCJ enforcement.

 Get it in writing

 If somebody instructs you to do work, it is highly advisable to put everything down in writing.
 This will protect you if things take a turn for the worse.

 For larger jobs, creating an agreement for every job could be vital.
 Although it may be time consuming but it could save you hours of stress, not to mention thousands of pounds.
 As you are self employed, it is critical you get paid for your services.

-A contract provides you with a legally binding document that has all the details that the customer has agreed on beforehand on what is to be done, for when and how much it will cost.
+A contract provides you with a legally binding document.
+It should details all the work that the customer has agreed to beforehand.
+It should also details the agreed costs for such work.

-For example, if you work in the construction trade and are unsure on contracts and where to start, The Federation of Master Builders is a trade organisation that can offer advice and provide access to contract templates.
-These templates can be used by Self Employed contractors can use for building work etc
+If you work in construction and are unsure on contracts or where to start.
+The Federation of Master Builders is a trade organisation that can offer advice and provide access to contract templates.
+These templates can be used by Self Employed contractors for jobs they do.

 Do your homework

-Another vital part of retrieving money owed to you is to make sure that you’re consistent in everything you do and never give the customer an excuse not to pay, as this could prove to be extremely important further on in the process if things are not resolved.
+Another vital part of retrieving money owed to you is to make sure that you’re consistent.
+This needs to be in everything you do so as to never give the customer an excuse not to pay.
+This could prove to be extremely important further on in the process if things are not resolved.